i-m-iron-man/NDE_Foraging/README.md

 - Experiment 2 presents an analysis of evidence accumulation mechanism observed in the adaptive agent. </br>
 - Experiment 3 presents an analysis of change in average patch residing time of the adaptive agent with respect to change in growth rate of the resources in the environment.</br>
 - Experiment 4 shows how the setup can be extended to nosiy setup like noise in observations.
-- Experiment 5 shows how the setup can be extended to nosiy setup like multi-agent setups.
+- Experiment 5 shows how the setup can be extended to multi-agent setups.

 ## Requirements
 In order to run the code following requirements must be satisfied. </br>